gaehlerm/SoftwareEngineering/README.md

 "And you will know, my name is the law!” – Pulp fiction #exact quote?

-// figure out a real life example where names got mixed up
+How long does a football game take?
+This is a very inocent looking question, yet people might not agree to an answer.
+In Europe most people would say 90 minutes while in the United States, 60 minutes is the common answer.
+The reason for these different answers is very simple: names.
+There are two different sports that have the same name.
+This might cause some confusion.

-The ... [exampe above] example was cute.
+The example was cute.
 You may get a laugh when mixing them up but it doesn’t cause any harm.
 With city names it already gets a little trickier.
 If you miss a job interview because you drove to the wrong end of your country it gets painful.
 For the police and health care system it becomes even worse.
 As soon as there are other people around who have the same name as you do it may get dangerous.
 If your namesake is a highly dangerous criminal, the cops may become really rough because they are confused.
 Even in Europe.
 Also in a hospital there are issues with using names as an identifier and so far there is no unique solution how to solve it.

 All these things happen for only one reason.
 Name collisions.
 Different objects having the same name.
 Names are everything.
 No matter what you look at, you can name it.
-A computer, desk, printer, etc. This is the very foundation of our language.
+A computer, desk, printer, etc. This is the very foundation of our natural language.
 Of every language.
 Including programming languages.
 In a programming language we define things by giving them a name.
 Every variable, function or class has a name.

 Choosing good names is paramount in programming.
 You certainly don’t want to run into name collisions as explained above.
 It would cause a lot of confusion and could be the source for many errors to come.
 But there is much more to consider when defining the name of an object.
 We are humans and we have to be able to read and understand the code.
 This would not be possible if we used randomly generated names.
 We need names that give us an idea what an object is and what properties it has.
 This is the only way we can create a picture in our mind what the code roughly does.
 It requires everyone working on the project to know what all these expressions mean.
 What kind of properties they have?
 We have to be like lawyers.
 The law defines every crime as exactly as possible and gives it a unique name.
 This is what we need.